Comprehensive Asset Allocation Software

 You can define what life criteria are used to calculate the mix, and what the mix of asset classes will be, by changing the numbers on the calculation matrices.
 Recommended allocation mixes are now under your control.

-This allows you to control any Real World situation that will come up.
+This allows you to control most all Real World situations that will come up.
 Now you can manage money, and investment managers, the way you want without any limitations.
-This also helps allow clients to understand what you're doing.
+It also helps allow clients to understand what you're doing for them much better.

 You can distribute the contents of an investment like a mutual fund into asset classes it actually holds, or just ignore it by putting everything into one asset class.
 For example, if a large-cap growth fund is really 5% cash, 10% value, 75% growth, and 10% int'l stocks, you can account for this detail.
 Or you can put 100% into the large-cap growth bucket to keep it simple.

-It's visually logical and makes more sense than other investment software.
+• It's visually logical and makes more sense than other asset allocation software.

 Proposed investments that are slated for reduction or sale are one color, and investments that are slated to be bought or added to, are another.
-This color-coding makes it easy to understand then convert recommendations into trades.
+This color-coding makes it easy to understand, then convert buy and sell recommendations into trades.

 The differences in the projected current and proposed portfolio values stand out like a sore thumb via numbers and charts.
-This makes it fast, easy, and logical to get critical bottom lines across.
+This makes it fast, easy, and logical to get critical bottom lines across to clients.
 This then translates into Real World action.

 Download the Free Asset Allocator Demo

-The free sample comprehensive financial plans show the asset allocation reports in PFD and thus prints better than the demo
+The free sample comprehensive financial plans show the asset allocation reports in PDF, and thus prints better than the demo

 Download a Word docx that explains asset allocation and the reports to clients and prospects

-It helps to have the directions printed out while you look the demo over
+It helps to have the asset allocation calculator directions printed out while you look the demo over

 What You'll Get:

-The asset distribution calculating tools, as discussed on this page, are also included.
+• The asset distribution calculating tools, as discussed here, are also included.

-The Mutual Fund Picks are included monthly for one year.
+• The Mutual Fund Picks Monthly subscription is included for one-year.

 The Investor Models and then this Comprehensive Asset Allocation Software are two different programs, with different pricing tables.
 So the most asked question is,